 This immersive museum encourages visitors to plunge, ride, play, and eat their way through its splashy exhibits.
 The Instagram-worthy scenes include an animal cookie carousel, rainbow- and banana-print candyscapes, and an entire swimming pool full of rainbow sprinkles.
 (Don’t worry, germaphobes: They’re plastic, and cleaned regularly.)
 Book a guided tour with the MoIC’s “Pink Army,” or wander around according to your whims.
 Afterwards, head to the pint shop to sample the assortment of kid- and adult-friendly flavors like Churro Churro (cinnamon ice cream with churro bites), Pinata (vanilla ice cream laden with iced animal cookies, cupcake bites, fizzy cotton candies, and rainbow sprinkles), and Nana Banana (banana ice cream swirled with salted caramel almond butter)

+Of all the many Downtown San Francisco bars, there’s none quite like Spec’s.
 Richard “Specs” Simmons opened this eccentric dive bar 50 years ago, an unpretentious hang for locals, hippies, and aging beat writers.
 Though Specs himself passed away in 2016, his vision lives on—the bar was deemed a “legacy business” the same year.
 Tucked into an alleyway between Tosca Cafe and Devil’s Acre, the spot feels like a throwback to another era; there’s no TV or WiFi to speak of.
 Instead, regulars chat over endless cans of icy Olympia beer and heaping baskets of cheese and saltines.
 The red-lit bar’s full name—Specs’ Twelve Adler Museum Cafe—refers to its grandma’s-attic-style decor, which ranges from nautical kitsch and questionable knicknacks to antique photographs, maps, political pamphlets, taxidermy, and cocktail napkin illustrations.
 You may pass a giant Alaskan king crab, a petrified whale penis, and a mummy in the short distance to the restroom.
 It’s all part of Specs’ oddball, old-school charm.

 Bar Agricole alum Brandon Jew opened this ambitious homage to Cantonese food in 2016, melding traditional flavors and modern cooking techniques.
 Located in the former Four Seas space, the sunny, airy dining room presents a mashup of old and new, from the minimalist, mid-century wood furniture to the ornate gold floral chandeliers overhead, salvaged from Four Seas.
 The Michelin-starred restaurant serves inventive twists on classic dishes—think Dutch Crunch BBQ pork buns, a chicken feet terrine flavored with lime, chili, and sorrel, and Hodo tofu skin served with sungold tomatoes, purslane, and cured egg yolk.
 The vibe is lively and fun, from the open kitchen to the spicy, sweet, and tea-steeped cocktails by bar manager Danny Louie.
 (The beer line-up is equally impressive, featuring brews hailing from Belgium to Chicago to Baltimore.)
 Request a table with a view of the Transamerica Building out the window.